madzwb-GoIT-Python-Web/homework-3.1/README.md

                                 remove.
                                 Ex: 'unpack move' - will unpack archive file to destination directory and move it to same path.
-        -x --executer executor  One of thread, process, threadpool, processpool, processes, threads
+        -x --executor executor  One of thread, process, threadpool, processpool, processes, threads
         -u --use executer       One of thread, process, threadpool, processpool, processes, threads